vgurianov/uml-sp/docs/tutorial.md

 Class diagram (build from realization):
 <p><img src="SP%20ClassDiagram.png" alt="" /></p> <br>

 ### 2.4.
+Description of a computational semantics<br>
+The class diagram is variant of a *Composite* pattern .<br>

+### 2.5.
 Description of an application domain semantics

 In UML2 SP conceptual model is an [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)).
-Further we use the terms of [Ontology engineering](https://en.wikipedia.org/wiki/Ontology_engineering) in [notation Marvin Minsky](https://en.wikipedia.org/wiki/Frame_(artificial_intelligence)). <br>
+Further we use the terms of [Ontology engineering](https://en.wikipedia.org/wiki/Ontology_engineering) in [notation Marvin Minsky](https://en.wikipedia.org/wiki/Frame_(artificial_intelligence)).
 You must very good understand  a domain of application.The ontology must be true, otherwise the simulation model will not be correct.<br>
 A [definition of dialog](https://en.wikipedia.org/wiki/Dialogue) from Wikipedia:
 > "Dialogue (sometimes spelled dialog in U.S. English) is a written or spoken conversational exchange between two or more
 > people, and a literary and theatrical form that depicts such an exchange."<br>